tunaphish/blog/content/notes/inbox.md

 # jumping in and out of projects
 need low iteration cycles that allow progress that shift with your whims... but also need to reduce the cost of starting up as much as possible as well. clear instructions on how to get started again.

-# handling apex
-the days are flying by.
-I should just play apex during events because there isn't a whole lot going for me right now. unless I get the chance to play with harls and ryon.

-# horror
-I really don't like horror or gratuitious depections of horror.
-The images from midsommar continue to live in my mind and I can't get them out.
-Keep thinking about it.
-But I guess it's really making a lasting impression huh

 # building a second brain
 as much as I love the ideas in the lecture I can't really implement them myself.
 In order to learn something you have to interact with it deeply and just reading someone else's infographic doesn't do it. you have to make the infographic yourself. come to the same conclusions. not only that but the processes seem so overwhelming. it kind of makes me think about my own processes for things and if I am overthinking things. building up these processes and habits over time makes more sense though...
 I needed my ipad. keep forgetting to grab it for these writing sessions. especially since I want more visuals.

-# keshi's music
-light, relaxing. melancholic.

-# dylan's text
-every door you open closes another door. as I continue down this corporate path we're seeing others live out our dreams. there's the longing, coffee shop. the potion shop game I thought about. watching them live out their dreams. risking a lively hood.

-I have people to take care of.
-But I'm at the apex of maslow's hierarchy. self actualization.
-What are you willing to sacrifice in order to move faster?
-I'm actually pretty efficient at my job.
-I'm willing to sacrifice some time here in order to keep moving forward in my own projects.
-I don't have a lot of friends but that's okay? right. and if I combine some of my socializition with routines it's fine right.

 # my dreams
 dream one: working on a creative project with a cool team. being dedicated to a project. throwing my all at it. staying up late. continuing to craft it and love it.